 Phase three is the next step-down in the program.
-This may incorporate placements, community-based organizations and other housing options into the youths plan.
-In this phase, the youth lives without daily supervision using their own learned skills and developed resources while still having the advantages of program support.
+This may include returning home or to other housing options; community-based organizations will continue to be utilized to provide support.
+In this phase, the youth lives without daily supervision using their learned skills and developed resources, while still having program support.
 It is in this phase where the youth achieves independence.
 Youth who are continuing to participate in college programs will work with the college's services to continue their educational needs towards their chosen career path.
 Youth who have gained employment will be encouraged and supported in maintaining their employment and advancing in their chosen career.
-Not all youth may participate in this phase.
-This phase is for youth who will be living independently upon release.

-Supervision staff, conjunction with the youth, will develop in a supervision strategy that corresponds to a strengths based approach to the needs of the youth and the resources available in their community.
-This phase begins when the youth is released to family, friends, or other housing and continues until discharged from community supervision.
-During this phase the youth, the Probation
+Staff and youth will work together to develop a supervision strategy that leverages the youths strengths and the resources available in their community to ensure the best chances of success.
+This phase begins when the youth is released to family, friends, or other housing and continues until the youth is discharged from community supervision.

-Department, community-based organizations, county and state human service agency providers, and the youth's own personal support network will work collaboratively to optimize the youth's successful adjustment.
 The youth will be provided with support, boundaries and expectations, and other services intended to buffer the youth from risk of recidivism.
+If the Court does not find that the youth is no longer in need of a SYTF or if the youth does not meet their rehabilitative goals prior to reaching their maximum baseline term then they may not be able to participate in this phase